Biosketches

 NSF Disclosures - Stanford Guidance

-- Each senior/key person is required to complete the following certifications regarding the information provided in their Biographical Sketch when they download the form from SciENcv:
+- Each senior/key person is required to complete certifications regarding the information provided in their Biographical Sketch when they download the form from SciENcv.
+Certification of disclosure documents must be completed by each senior/key person from their own SciENcv account and may NEVER be delegated.

-- The Synergistic Activities section has been removed from the biographical sketch and must now be submitted as a separate senior/key personnel document.
+- Note: With the May 2024 implementation of the common forms, the Synergistic Activities section has been removed from the biographical sketch and must now be submitted as a separate senior/key personnel document.

 Additional NSF Biosketch Resources